SoftBank FOTA sample

 Configuration options

-During development, it is recommended to see when the next update is scheduled, you can use the verbose version of the library.
-(CONFIG_SB_FOTA_LOG=y
+During development, it is recommended to use the verbose version of the library (CONFIG_SB_FOTA_LOG=y

-) in order to save memory
+), in order to save memory.

 Configuration files